woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Tweak - If Apple Pay is not enabled, prevent Apple Pay Init.

 = 3.1.3 =
 * Fix - When using Stripe Checkout, add payment method was disabled.
 * Fix - Possible non object type when using preview pages.